 1) Let humans instruct AI

-AI technology has become pervasive across industries, especially the healthcare sector, where doctors are readily using AI systems to run tests on patients.
+AI technology has become pervasive across industries, especially the healthcare sector, where doctors readily use AI systems to run tests on patients.
 For example, oncologists use AI models to find whether a patient has cancer or not.
 Google Brain stands out as a perfect example.
-It allows doctors to see what factors it considers while determining the presence of cancerous cells — such as the patient’s age or when was the last time they had chemotherapy.
+It allows doctors to see what factors it considers while determining cancerous cells’ presence — such as the patient’s age or when was the last time they had chemotherapy.
 It also enables doctors to add or delete new factors to test their hypotheses.
-Besides, it does not function solely on pre-programmed concepts but also allows medical experts to feed the concepts they are interested in.
+Besides, it does not function solely on pre-programmed concepts and allows medical experts to feed the concepts they are interested in.

 2) Human-AI collaboration